timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 > TIP: I also use `FluentAssertions` to write my assertions because the package contains some useful utility methods, and it's easy to read.

-The packages includes a `WebApplicationFactory<TEntryPoint>` class which is used to bootstrap the API in memory.
-This is convenient, as we don't need to have the API running before we run these tests.
+The `Microsoft.AspNetCore.Mvc.Testing` packages includes a `WebApplicationFactory<TEntryPoint>` class which is used to create the API in memory.
+This is convenient, as we don't need to have the API running before we run these integration tests.

 In the test class, we inject the factory into the constructor.
-With the factory, we can create a `HttpClient` which will be used in the tests to make HTTP requests.
+With the factory, we can create a `HttpClient` which is used in the tests to make HTTP requests.

 ```cs
 public class WeatherForecastControllerTests: IClassFixture<WebApplicationFactory<Api.Startup>>